This vegan buckeye ball recipe makes healthy peanut butter balls with a soft peanut butter fudge partially dipped in a

 To dip these vegan peanut butter bliss balls halfway into chocolate, I recommend using:

 - A tall jar – to store the melted chocolate in a tall glass or jar.
 It makes it easier to dip these no-bake vegan peanut butter balls.

-- A toothpick – to hold the peanut butter ball and dip into the chocolate.
+- A toothpick – to hold the peanut butter ball and dip it into the chocolate.

 To make perfect chocolate-covered peanut butter balls with a chocolate void on top, you need: